shadabidrishii/ComfyUI-Copilot-Enhanced/README.md

    git clone https://github.com/AIDC-AI/ComfyUI-Copilot
    ```
 2. **Activation**: After running the ComfyUI project, find the Copilot activation button at the top-right corner of the board to launch its service.
-3. **API Key Application**: For internal users, obtain the API key from the [access link](https://aidc-appsmith.alibaba-inc.com/app/comfyui-copilot-website/page1-677648e0b007d02d2b193eeb) and insert it on the Copilot settings page for uninterrupted ComfyUI-Copilot services.

 ---